 2011-2012 – Latino Student Success: MDC helped Lumina Foundation launch a four-year, $7.2 million nationwide effort to improve the postsecondary success of Latino students, the fastest-growing student population in America.
 MDC led community coaching as partnerships in 13 metropolitan areas developed a plan for implementing sustainable strategies that can have long-term success helping Latino high school and college students.

-2010-Present – Every year, North Carolinians fail to claim more than $1 billion in resources available through tax credits, food assistance, health insurance and student financial aid.
+2010-2019– Every year, North Carolinians fail to claim more than $1 billion in resources available through tax credits, food assistance, health insurance and student financial aid.
 MDC launched The Benefit Bank of North Carolina© to make it easier for people to get the supports they’re entitled to receive, and helped South Carolina create its own Benefit Bank.
-This MDC-led initiative has helped low-income North Carolinians claim more than $71 million in government-sponsored supports since 2010, including over $40 million in tax refunds and credits; more than $21 million in nutrition assistance; and over $10 million in health insurance.
+This MDC-led initiative helped low-income North Carolinians claim more than $71 million in government-sponsored supports, including over $40 million in tax refunds and credits; more than $21 million in nutrition assistance; and over $10 million in health insurance.

-2010-2013 – Partners for Postsecondary Success: A three-year demonstration project funded by the Bill & Melinda Gates Foundation to create community partnerships in Southern cities that will work to significantly increase the number of low-income youth who complete postsecondary credentials.
+2010-2013 – Partners for Postsecondary Success: A three-year demonstration project funded by the Bill & Melinda Gates Foundation to create community partnerships in Southern cities to significantly increase the number of low-income youth who complete postsecondary credentials.

 2010-2013 – Career Pathways for a Green South: A $3.8 million green jobs initiative under the U.S. Department of Labor's "Pathways Out of Poverty" program connected low-income and disadvantaged populations to economic self-sufficiency through good jobs in energy efficiency and renewable energy industries.
 MDC is helped four community colleges in North Carolina, South Carolina, and Virginia partner with employers and community-based organizations to clear the path for people in poverty to move from training to jobs.